patternfly/patternfly-org/packages/patternfly-4/content/get-started/migrate.md

 `$pf-global--enable-reset: false !default;`

-**Note:** You will need to compile your CSS manually if you want to run PatternFly 3 and Patternfly 4 together.
+**Note:** You will need to compile your CSS manually if you want to run PatternFly 3 and PatternFly 4 together.

 **Does your application need support for Internet Explorer 11?**